-Maintenance Item Cities Over 25,000 Cities Under 25,000 Retaining Walls Behind Sidewalks: Used for slope stability.
-See Note [10] See Note [10] Noise Walls.
+Maintenance Item Cities Over 25,000 Cities Under 25,000 Retaining Walls Behind Sidewalks: Used for See Note [10] See Note [10] slope stability.
+Noise Walls.
 See Note [13] See Note [13] Parallel Roadside Ditches: Ditches or drains See Guideline [B] See Guideline [B] running parallel with the roadway.
-See Guideline [5] Road Approach Culverts: Culverts under City City approaches matching the ditch grade.
-City City Cross Culverts: Devices used to channel water See Guideline [B] See Guideline [B] to allow water to pass underneath a roadway.
+Road Approach Culverts: Culverts under City City approaches matching the ditch grade.
+Cross Culverts: Devices used to channel water See Guideline [B] See Guideline [B] to allow water to pass underneath a roadway.
 Permeable Pavement: Allows stormwater See Note [8] See Note [8] through the pavement structure into the underlying soil, mimicking the natural process of infiltration.
 Directional Signs/Route Markers: Provide a See Note [9] See Note [9] system of information and directions needed to guide motorists and pedestrians, safely and efficiently.
 Regulatory and Warning Signs: Inform road City State users of selected traffic laws or regulations and indicate the applicability of the legal requirements.
-Stop Signs (at Intersecting Streets): When a City State See Note [2] sign is used to indicate that traffic is always City State See Note [3] required to stop.
-Signals: Power-operated traffic control City See Note [12] State devices by which traffic is warned or directed State to take some specific action.
-Illumination: Street lighting.
-See Note [2] See Note [2] Utility Franchises: Agreements between an City City agency and utility providers which allow the , , utilities to make use of agency streets and rights-of-way for the purposes of construction, operation and maintenance of their utility systems.
-Underground Facilities: Per RCW 47.24.020 City City Street Cleaning: Regular removal of dirt and City City debris from curbed streets within the city limits.
-Street Sweeping: Regular street cleaning City City using mechanical vehicles to reduce pollutants in stormwater runoff from street surfaces.
+Stop Signs (at Intersecting Streets): When a City State See Note [3] sign is used to indicate that traffic is always required to stop.
+C'I. C N1 - [42] Chala Signals: Power-operated traffic control City See Note [12] State devices by which traffic is warned or directed to take some specific action.
+Coo Noto [2] Coo Noto [2] Illumination: Street lighting.
+See Note [2] See Note [2] Utility Franchises: Agreements between an agency and utility providers which allow the City City utilities to make use of agency streets and rights-of-way for the purposes of construction, operation and maintenance of their utility systems.
+Underground Facilities: Per RCW 47.24.020 City City Street Cleaning: Regular removal of dirt and City City debris from curbed streets within the city J.C., limits.
+Street Sweeping: Regular street cleaning City City using mechanical vehicles to reduce , ' pollutants in stormwater runoff from street surfaces.
 Snow and Ice Removal: For removing snow City See Guideline City See Guideline [D] and sometimes ice from roadways.
 [D]

 Maintenance Item Cities Over 25,000 Cities Under 25,000

 Vegetation: Plants in general or the mass City City

 of plants growing in a particular place.

 Noxious Weeds: Plants that are injurious City See Note [1] City See Note [1]

 to agricultural and/or horticultural crops,

 natural habitats and/or ecosystems,

 and/or humans or livestock.

 R/W Encroachments: Obstructions which City City

 intrudes upon the land of another.
 The

 encroachment could be a fence, a

 driveway, or a building.

 R/W Cleanup: Removal of debris, natural City City

 or manmade beyond the curbs and, if no

 curb is installed, beyond that portion of

 the highway used for highway purposes.

 Public Art: An enhancement to a functional City City

 element, feature, or place within a

-transportation facility to provide visual
+transportation facility to provide visual interest.

-interest.

 Stamped or Decorative Concrete City City

-Pavement: A design placed in the top of
+Pavement: A design placed in the top of City City

 the concrete to make it more esthetically

 pleasing.

 Stamped or Decorative Asphalt City City

-Pavement: A design placed in the top of
+Pavement: A design placed in the top of City City

 the asphalt to make it more esthetically

 pleasing.

 Guardrail, Concrete Barrier, Impact See Guideline [A] See Guideline [A]

-Attenuators, Etc.: To protect vehicles
+Attenuators, Etc.: To protect vehicles See Guideline [A] See Guideline [A]

 from roadside hazards.

+Hom roadside nazards.